Marmik-Emp37/Emp37.Tweening/README.md

 Factory.Play(tween);
 ```
 > [!Note]
-> Everything in this API is an `IElement`- a composable unity that can be played, paused or killed.
+> Everything that tweens in this API is an `IElement` that can be played, paused or killed.
 ### Extensions
 ```csharp
 // fade a UI element